dlmcpaul/EnphaseCollector/README.md

 - ENVOY_INFLUXDBRESOURCE_PASSWORD Set if your Influx Database needs a user/password
 - ENVOY_PVOUTPUTRESOURCE_SYSTEMID Set to your pvoutput systemid
 - ENVOY_PVOUTPUTRESOURCE_KEY      Set to your pvoutput key
+- ENVOY_MQQTRESOURCE_HOST         Set to your MQTT Server IP Address
+- ENVOY_MQQTRESOURCE_PORT         Set to your MQTT Server Port No
+- ENVOY_MQQTRESOURCE_TOPIC        Set to the MQTT topic you want to write to
+- ENVOY_MQQTRESOURCE_PUBLISHERID  Set to the MQTT publisher id you want to use
 - SPRING_PROFILES_ACTIVE          Determines destination for stats.
 If not set only an internal database gets the stats.
-Values can be influxdb and pvoutput
+Values can be influxdb, pvoutput, mqtt
 - ENVOY_REFRESHSECONDS            How often to poll the Envoy Controller.
 Default 60s
 - ENVOY_PAYMENTPERKILOWATT        How much you get paid to export power to grid (FIT) eg 0.125 is 12.5c/Kw
 - ENVOY_CHARGEPERKILOWATT         How much it costs to buy from the grid eg 0.32285 is 32.285c/Kw